-Wide Curb Lanes -located on shared roadways with outside lane widths of 14 to 16 feet.
+Wide Curb Lanes - wide curb lanes are located on shared roadways with outside lane widths of 14 to 16 feet.
 Wide curb lanes are similar to shoulder bikeways, or paved shoulders, on roadways without curb and gutter.

 CHAPTER 2: PLANNING & POLICY FRAMEWORK